Elle loves cooking, home decorating, gardening, sewing, crocheting, and ballroom dancing.

 Another way to update your windows is to "raise the bar."
 Simply raising the decorative rod to an area just above the window frame will make your room look fresh and your windows appear larger.
 If your curtains or drapes come up short (they should be no shorter than a half-inch from the floor), you can easily lengthen them in a number of ways:

-- Use Drapery Rings - If you only need to add an inch or two to the length of your window treatments, drapery rings may be the answer.
+- Use Drapery Rings: If you only need to add an inch or two to the length of your window treatments, drapery rings may be the answer.
 The rings slip onto the rod and are attached to the tops of your curtains or drapes with clips or pins.
 This slight drop may be all you need to lower your window treatments to the right length.

-- Give it a Trim - Upholstery trim can go a long way to add length and interest to your curtains or drapes.
-Fringe, beads and tassels come in many different sizes so you can choose one that will give you the length you need.
+- Give It a Trim: Upholstery trim can go a long way to add length and interest to your curtains or drapes.
+Fringe, beads, and tassels come in many different sizes so you can choose one that will give you the length you need.
 Just sew a strip to the bottom of each panel—or make it even easier and use iron-on hem tape or a glue gun!

-- Lower the Hem - You can also let down the hem at the bottom of your curtains or drapes to get the length you need.
-You'll have to finish the raw edge, but it's an easy job -- just a straight line on the sewing machine or a quick press with iron-on hem tape.
+- Lower the Hem: You can also let down the hem at the bottom of your curtains or drapes to get the length you need.
+You'll have to finish the raw edge, but it's an easy job—just a straight line on the sewing machine or a quick press with iron-on hem tape.

-- Open the Top - If you need to add several inches to the length, you can open up the top edge of your curtains or drapes.
-You'll be eliminating the rod "pocket", so this works well if you're adding drapery rings.
+- Open the Top: If you need to add several inches to the length, you can open up the top edge of your curtains or drapes.
+You'll be eliminating the rod "pocket," so this works well if you're adding drapery rings.
 You'll have to finish the top edge by sewing or using iron-on hem tape.

-- Add a Border - If you need to add a foot or more to the length of your curtains or drapes, you can add a contrasting border at the bottom of the panels for an up-to-the-minute look.
+- Add a Border: If you need to add a foot or more to the length of your curtains or drapes, you can add a contrasting border at the bottom of the panels for an up-to-the-minute look.
 If you can sew a straight line on the sewing machine, you can easily make this alteration yourself.

-Experiment and Save $$$!
+Experiment and Save Money!

-Don't settle for tired old window treatments because they're too expensive to replace!
-Any one of the methods above -- or a combination of two or more -- can make dramatic changes to your existing curtains or drapes and give your home a fresh new look!
+Don't settle for tired old window treatments because they're too expensive to replace.
+Any one of the methods above—or a combination of two or more—can make dramatic changes to your existing curtains or drapes and give your home a fresh new look!